|

 Co-organised by The Hong Kong Academy for Performing Arts

 Lady White Snake’s movements and techniques fully embodies unique intelligence and elegance of classical Chinese dance.
-By learning from dancers of the Shanghai Opera House Dance Ensemble, participants will experience in close range the charm of contemporary Chinese dance.
+By learning from choreographer or dancers of the Shanghai Opera House Dance Ensemble, participants will experience in close range the charm of contemporary Chinese dance.

 Date: 13 June 2026 (Sat)